IkeaStock/website/README.md

-# IkeaStock
+# ikeastock.xyz

-The main website
+The website for IKEA Stock.